nix-community/nixago/docs/src/contributing/plugins.md

 All functions maintain the same basic structure.
 At the top, we accept an attribute set as the first argument, which pulls in local copies of `nixpkgs` and the internal `lib` provided by the flake.
-The second argument should be named `data` and contain the data passed in by the end-user.
+The second argument should also be an attribute set that must contain the `configData` attribute.
+Nixago expects all plugin functions to take a single attribute set as an argument that, at the very least, contains the `configData` attribute.
+The `configData` attribute is where the raw incoming data from the end user is placed.

+It's possible to add additional arguments to the attribute set if your plugin requires extra configuration.
+Ensure that you provide ample documentation for each of these additional arguments to the end user.

 The top of the function should declare the `files` and `output` variables.
 The `files` variable should point to the CUE file we previously created.
 The